vicenteicc2008/edk2-goyavewifi/README.md

 DSDT and TimerDxe (disabled for now) are from AistopGit's [edk2-exynos5410](https://github.com/AistopGit/edk2-exynos5410).

-Dominduchami for some changes for 16 Bpp FB in [HtcLeoPkg](https://github.com/HTC-Leo-Revival-Project/HtcLeoPkg) which are not used but i used it.
+Dominduchami for some changes for 16 Bpp FB in [HtcLeoPkg](https://github.com/HTC-Leo-Revival-Project/HtcLeoPkg) which are not used but i used it for fixing framebuffer.